Skip to content

 fping configuration options:

-• timeout (fping parameter -t): Amount of time that fping waits for a response to its first request (in milliseconds).
-See note below
+• timeout (the fping parameter -t): the time in milliseconds that fping waits for a response to its first request.
+Read the note below.

-• count (fping parameter -c): Number of request packets to send to each target.
+• count (the fping parameter -c): the number of request packets to send to each target.

-• interval (fping parameter -p): Time in milliseconds that fping waits between successive packets to an individual target.
+• interval (the fping parameter -p): the time in milliseconds that fping waits between two packets to the same target.

-• tos (fpingparameter -O): Set the type of service flag (TOS).
-Value can be either decimal or hexadecimal (0xh) format.
-Can be used to ensure that ping packets are queued in following QOS mecanisms in the network.
-Table is accessible in the TOS Wikipedia page.
+• tos (the fping parameter -O): the type of service flag (TOS).
+The value is in decimal or hexadecimal (0xh) format.
+Use this flag to put the ping packets into a QOS queue in the network.
+The TOS Wikipedia page holds the table of values.

 timeout: 3000